dayakar16/KDD_Project/README.md

 * Automation and Prediction for Faster, More Accurate Management.
 * Complete, Real Time Customer behaviour collection.
 * Expanding these insights to other parts of retail industry.

+## Conclusion

+We were able to get the awareness of sales in the market from the data, different country sales, customer wise sales and amount of money spent by each country.
+This data helps us to predict the number of sales in the upcoming years.
+Data cleaning was performed to remove the null values from the rows and columns.
+In addition we removed the negative values from Quantity and price columns.
+We have created amount_spent column based on the items price and quantity.
+We evaluated the Linear Regression, Decision Tree and Random Forest Models based on Mean Obsolute Error and Cross Validation.
+To properly forecast, it’s imperative that each of their sales managers and sales professionals refers to the same sales stages, uses the same terminology, and ultimately adjusts deals in the machine the same exact way.
+But we are encountered with some of the InvoiceId, description and stock code inconsistencies of the terminology usage.
+Which made the whole process of cleaning it.
+We used google colab before running the notebook.
+User should upload the dataset to the google colab if any error is observed.